OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-03.md

 ## Proverbs 3:6

-In all your ways, acknowledge Him, and He will make your paths straight.
+In all your ways, acknowledge Him, and He will make your pathways straight.

 ## Proverbs 3:7